 Workplaces designed with connections to nature and to the outdoors have been delivered long before we all started working from home.
-Biophilic, people centric design has appeared regularly in product and interior design trade shows for years.
-And countless surveys and research studies identify the link between our proximity to natural elements to wellbeing and increased workplace productivity.
+Biophilic, people-centric design has appeared regularly in product and interior design trade shows for years.
+And countless surveys and research studies identify the links between our proximity to natural elements, wellbeing and increased workplace productivity.

 But then 2020 happened, and all conversation shifted to a safe return to the workplace.

 A recent Steelcase survey revealed 73% of employees rate air quality and adherence to safety protocols as their top two requirements for returning to work.
 It is clear that before productivity, before belonging, and before employees can feel autonomous, employers will need to solve the problem of workplace safety.

 Up until now, proposed solutions have mostly remained indoors, but not long after the workforce shifted to a work from home model, workplace designers got to work reimagining floorplans.
 Checkerboard seating, sanitation stations, and countless screen options from cardboard to plexiglass dominated the new layouts.
 Wayfinding graphics popped up in every lobby, walkway, and vacant seat in buildings across the country.
 The current blind spot for many organizations might be a solution that combines safety with biophilia: a return to the outdoors.

 What if, in our post pandemic world where safety is the focus, we found a new home for workstations, conference rooms, and technology outdoors?
 The outdoors provides all the space and fresh air that the most safety-conscious companies could ask for, along with the productivity and creativity enhancing properties of nature.
 And we know that harnessing the outdoors to provide viable workspaces for employees in 2021 will take reimagining what those spaces look like and what they can do.

 Fortunately, our imaginations don’t need to stretch very far.
 Companies like LinkedIn